desmos-labs/desmos-contracts/docs/architecture/adr-004-tips-contract.md

 DRAFTED

 ## Abstract
 This ADR defines the architecture of the Tips contract.
-This contract manage sending and tracking of tips made within Desmos based applications and exposes queries that allow to gather all users sent and received tips easily.
+This contract manages sending and tracking of tips made within Desmos based applications and exposes queries that allow to gather all users sent and received tips easily.

 ## Context